Aldarn/LoLOdds-Flask-Jinja2-SQLAlchemy-URLLib/notes.md

 TODO List
 =========

 ~1.
-Create logic layer transforming the data into our idea ~2.
 Display the data logically on the front end
-~3.
-Fix encoding issues with daemon et al
-4. Implement the woeful amount of unwritten unit tests
+~2.
+Implement the woeful amount of unwritten unit tests
-5. Write up notes
+3. Write up notes
-6. Check readme details are correct
+4. Check readme details are correct
-7. Ensure setup.py works
+5. Ensure setup.py works
-8. Fix create_db.py import problem

 Extras with Time
 ================

-* Fix bug with weird usernames e.g. https://euw.api.pvp.net/api/lol/euw/v1.4/summoner/by-name/Shane%EF?api_key=db60a3be-abf0-479e-b99f-99515a164e55&
 * Create endpoints to expose the DB objects
 * Add front end AJAX calls to the endpoints
 * Add proper API rate limit handling